 Even if this village can be visited at any time of the year, its beauty is largely amplified during winter.
 Snowy landscapes are naturally beautiful, but a small traditional village like this covered in snow is simply astonishing.
 I’ll bet you will take the best pictures to show on your Instagram. 🙂

-Mount Fuji is the highest mountain of Japan, but also the most beautiful and the most famous.
-So going to Japan and not seeing Mount Fuji can be really disappointing, but that happens a lot specially in June when Mount Fuji is hidden by clouds.
+Mount Fuji is the highest mountain in Japan, but also the most beautiful and the most famous.
+So going to Japan and not seeing Mount Fuji can be disappointing, but that happens a lot, especially in June when Mount Fuji is hidden by clouds.

-Some of the best spots to do admire Mount Fuji are:
+Some of the best spots to admire Mount Fuji are:

 - Chureito Pagoda